Hjalmar Schacht: Rise to President of the Reichsbank

 Despite the blemish on his record from his service with von Lumm, on 12 November 1923, Schacht became currency commissioner for the Weimar Republic and participated in the introduction of the Rentenmark, a new currency the value of which was based on a mortgage on all of the properties in Germany.
-Germany entered into a brief period where it had two separate currencies: the Reichsmark managed by Rudolf Havenstein, President of the Reichsbank, and the newly created Rentenmark managed by Schacht.
+Germany entered into a brief period where it had two separate currencies: the Papiermark managed by Rudolf Havenstein, President of the Reichsbank, and the newly created Rentenmark managed by Schacht.
 Havenstein died on 20 November 1923.

-On 22 December 1923, after Schacht's economic policies had helped battle German hyperinflation and stabilize the German Reichsmark (Helfferich Plan), he was appointed President of the Reichsbank at the requests of president Friedrich Ebert and Chancellor Gustav Stresemann.
+On 22 December 1923, after Schacht's economic policies had helped battle German hyperinflation and stabilize the German Papiermark (Helfferich Plan), he was appointed President of the Reichsbank at the requests of president Friedrich Ebert and Chancellor Gustav Stresemann.
+Schacht's office during this time was a former charwoman's cupboard.
+When his secretary, Fräulein Steffeck, was later asked about his work there, she described it as follows: